 In the capital, the staff of the National University of Public Service carry out visits to universities.

-Officers of the HDF Augmentation and Central Registry Command visit classes of secondary grammar schools and universities providing information about the HDF.
-In the capital, the staff of the National University of Public Service carry out visits to universities.
+Officers of the HDF Military Administration and Central Registry Command visit classes of secondary grammar schools and universities providing information about the HDF.